aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/geometry-analysis/check-geometries-for-equality/_index.md

 ## Prerequisites
 Before diving into using Aspose.GIS for .NET, ensure you have the following prerequisites in place:
 ### .NET Framework Installed
 Ensure you have the .NET Framework installed on your system.
-You can download it from the official Microsoft website.
+You can download it from the Microsoft website.
 ### Aspose.GIS for .NET Library
 Download and install the Aspose.GIS for .NET library from the [download page](https://releases.aspose.com/gis/net/).
 Follow the installation instructions provided in the documentation.
 ### Development Environment